Societe-tangeroise-de-maintenance/python-beginner/README.md

-# Problem: Simple CRUD (Create, Read, Update, Delete) API with FastAPI
+# Problem: Simple CRUD (Create, Read, Update, Delete) API with FastAPI - STM CODING CHALLENGE
 ## FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

+## All devs within the STM organization can take on this challenge for learning purposes.
+Create your own branch, once you're done create a review and add me to it (SDDoSx)

 ## Problem Statement